freenas/freenas-docs/userguide/storage.rst

 as memory.
 When the %brand% system runs low on memory, less-used data can be "swapped" onto the disk, freeing up memory.

-When %brand% creates swap memory, it uses the available hard disk to create a mirrored swap.
+For reliability, %brand% creates swap space as mirrors of swap partitions on pairs of individual disks. create a mirrored swap.
 For example, if the system has three hard disks, then a mirror is created using two of the three drives.
 By default, all data disks are created with two Gib of swap space.